 Prior to 2014, complaints were recorded relatively informally.
 Through examining C3 Registers obtained through the Access to Information Process, it is clear that phone calls and emails were loosely kept track of but there were serious gaps in the reporting and documenting of complaints.

-Residents have serious doubts that these complaints are actually submitted in a timely manner to the City, if at all.
+Residents have raised doubts that these complaints are actually submitted in a timely manner to the City, if at all.
 While we welcome the effort to have some form of documenting available, we firmly believe that the complaints register should be maintained by the City and not by Oceana.
 The perpetrator of a complaint cannot maintain a complaints register against themselves – this is a blatant conflict of interest.

 We have raised this issue with the City of Cape Town in an official FAHB letter submitted in April 2016.